farnsworth2008/s3d-club--terraform-aws-site/README.md

-# terraform-aws-cloudfront
+# S3D Terraform Module for AWS CloudFront

-Terraform Module for Cloudfront
+This module defines resources needed for a CloudFront based website.